jameselks/my-facebook-events/README.md

 ## Changelog

+=1.2.0=
+* Added email notifications for errors
+* Filtered list of events

 = 1.1.0 =
 * Renamed to 'My Facebook Events'
-* Simplified adding a new custom event (not imported)
+* Simplified manually adding a new custom event (not imported)

 = 1.0.0 =
 * Initial release.
 Functional.